Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 Macaco Tour was founded by a pair of passionate art history experts who aim to make Venetian culture an interactive and sensory experience.

-There are several Venice treasure hunts on offer, from a Sketch Hunt that navigates the Santa Maria Formosa Square in search of her mysteries to the Brave Lion tour that leads you Venice’s authentic Castello district to discover the secrets of the Arsenal, the city’s famous shipyard and the seat of its former empire.
+The Sketch Hunt navigates the Santa Maria Formosa Square in search of her mysteries.
+The Brave Lion tour leads you through Venice’s Castello district to discover the secrets of the Arsenal, the city’s famous shipyard and former seat of the empire.

-The Cannaregio Treasure Hunt leads you across the Jewish Ghetto and Saint Fosca Square to uncover the city’s bizarre characters.
+The Cannaregio Treasure Hunt leads you across the Jewish Ghetto to uncover the city’s quirky characters.
 Who were the Moors, and what’s a camel doing in Venice?
-A local will guide you to uncover the city’s enigmatic past.
+This tour unpacks the city’s enigmatic past.

 With games, riddles, secrets and clues to solve, Macaco Tour is an incredible way to make the city’s history accessible to your children and give them an unforgettable experience.